 Serve me up a good latte, seated on the coffee shop patio during a warm spring day and I am a happy mom.
 But… it can get pricey and it can easily put you into debt.

 I am not saying skip the coffee shop altogether.
-Opt for making coffee at home more often than not.
+Opt for making coffee at home more often.

 In the age of social media and “this is my glossy you want to be here reality”.
-It is so easy to get sucked into wanting what someone else has or has Facebooked or Instagrammed about.
+It’s so easy to get sucked into wanting what someone else has or what their Instagram was about.